 The 2020 Stock Option and Incentive Plan (the "2020 Plan") was approved by the Company's board of directors on July 15, 2020, and the Company's stockholders on July 20, 2020 and became effective on July 22, 2020, the date immediately prior to the date on which the registration statement for the Company's IPO became effective.
 The 2020 Plan provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights to the Company's officers, employees, directors and consultants.
-The number of shares of common stock reserved for issuance as of December 31, 2021 under the 2020 Plan was 5,562,055 and will be increased each January 1 by 5% of the number of shares as determined by the Company's compensation committee of the board of directors.
+The number of shares of common stock reserved for issuance as of December 31, 2021 under the 2020 Plan was 5,562,055 and will be increased each January 1 by 5% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31 or such lesser number of shares as determined by the Company's compensation committee of the board of directors.
 Accordingly, on January 1, 2022, the number of shares of common stock reserved and available for issuance under the 2020 Plan increased by 1,773,300.
-The number of shares of common stock reserved for issuance as of March 31, 2022 under the 2020 Plan was 7,335,355.
+The number of shares of common stock reserved for issuance as of June 30, 2022 under the 2020 Plan was 7,335,355.
 The 2020 Plan replaced the 2019 Plan, as the Company's board of directors is not expected to make additional awards under the 2019 Plan following the completion of the IPO.
 However, the 2019 Plan will continue to govern outstanding equity awards granted thereunder.